-In the 1980’s Garth started doing raku pottery taking lessons on the wheel from John Flock but more recently has started working in acrylics and transparent water colours.
-Drawing and painting classes have been taken at the Winnipeg Art Gallery and The Forum as well as instruction from local area artists.
+Garth has done some raku pottery, taking lessons on the wheel from John Flock but more recently has started working in acrylics and now in oils and transparent water colours.
+Drawing and painting classes have been taken through the Winnipeg Art Gallery, The Forum in Winnipeg, the Shemer Art Centre in Phoenix with John Erwin and workshops from Brittney Tough of the Canadian Society of Painters in Watercolour.